How To Make More Money In Your Arcade Game Room

 Negatives:

-1. When your jackpots are low, you lose the excitement factor, and most games only give a few tickets/points.
+- When jackpots are low, there is less excitement, and most games only award a few tickets or points.

-4. More challenging to run promotions and “Happy Hour” in your game room.
+- Running promotions and “Happy Hour” in your game room is more challenging.

-If you decide to go with this model, I recommend a low markup on your redemption items, as there is nothing worse for a guest’s perceived value than spending $40.00 and walking away with one mini tootsie roll and a finger trap.
+I recommend a low markup on your redemption items if you use this model.
+Nothing is worse for a guest’s perceived value than spending $40.00 and walking away with one mini Tootsie roll and a finger trap.

-Entertainment centers that are more adult-oriented tend to set their credits to play higher and their ticket/point payouts higher.
-In this environment, $5 or $10 will only last for a little while, but you will receive more tickets/points per play, and the jackpots are higher.
-Here, the lower perceived value often comes from the initial purchase of credits and the need for more time spent per dollar, but it can often be overcome with high ticket payouts and great prizes.
+Entertainment centers for adults usually set their credits to play at a higher rate.
+They also offer bigger ticket or point payouts.
+In this environment, $5 or $10 will only last for a short while, but you will receive more tickets or points per play, and the jackpots are higher.
+Here, the lower perceived value often stems from the initial purchase of credits and the need for more time spent per dollar, but it can usually be overcome with high-ticket payouts and great prizes.
 Your lasting impression is typically favorable if you walk away with a great prize.

 Understanding Your Demographics